Presidency of Rutherford B. Hayes: Chinese immigration

-The Hayes administration gave significant attention to U.S.–China relations as Chinese immigration became a contentious issue during Hayes's presidency.
+The Hayes administration gave significant attention to U.S.–China relations as Chinese immigration now became a contentious issue.
 In 1868, the Senate had ratified the Burlingame Treaty with China, allowing an unrestricted flow of Chinese immigrants into the country.
 As the economy soured after the Panic of 1873, Chinese immigrants were blamed for depressing workmen's wages.
-During the Great Railroad Strike of 1877, anti-Chinese riots broke out in San Francisco, and a third party, the Workingman's Party, was formed with an emphasis on stopping Chinese immigration.
+During the Great Railroad Strike of 1877, anti-Chinese riots broke out in San Francisco, and a new third party, the Workingman's Party, was formed in California with the goal of stopping Chinese immigration.
 In response, Congress passed a measure, the "Fifteen Passenger Bill" in 1879, aimed at limiting the number of Chinese passengers permitted on vessels arriving at U.S. ports.
 As the legislation would violate the terms of the Burlingame Treaty, Hayes, believing that the United States should not unilaterally abrogate treaties, vetoed it.
 The veto drew praise among eastern liberals, but Hayes was bitterly denounced in the West.
 In the subsequent furor, Democrats in the House of Representatives attempted to impeach him, but narrowly failed when Republicans prevented a quorum by refusing to vote.
 After the veto, Assistant Secretary of State Frederick W. Seward and James Burrill Angell negotiated with the Chinese to reduce the number of Chinese immigrants.
 The resulting accord, the Angell Treaty of 1880, allowed the U.S. to suspend Chinese immigration, which Congress did (after Hayes left office) with the Chinese Exclusion Act of 1882.